Oaxaca en la historia y en el mito: Dates and Names on codices

 The 260 day Mixtec ritual calendar is similar to the Aztec calendar and other Mesoamerican calendars.
 In the Mixtec culture, names were taken from birth dates on the ritual calendar.
 We observed above that the name of Lady One Death is indicated on the mural by a skull for death and one dote for the year one.
 There are 20 glyphs, mostly selected from nature, like the skull, for days on codices, and used throughout Mesoamérica.
 And there are 13 periods of 20 days.
 This makes for a ritual year of 260 days.
 There was also a calendar of 365 days and a cycle of 52 years in Mesoamerican calendars.

 Codex Names

 The Vienna Codex mentioned above is also known as Codex Vindobonensis (Mexicanus 1) and of late also known as Codex Yuta Tnoho, named after its area of origin, not after Vienna where it ended up in Europe.
 Currently the area of Yuta Tnoho is called Santiago Apoala and it is located in the state of Oaxaca.
-In Mixtec mythology Yuta Tnoho is the birthplace of the Mixtec people.
+In Mixtec mythology Yuta Tnoho is the birthplace of the Mixtec people, as we saw in the above image.
 The birth of the Mixtec people is captured in the original codex by a Yuta Tnoho Tree of life.
 The tree of life is a key element in many of the world's mythologies and the artist has made it the largest image of the prehispanic panel.
-Although García Bustos has not duplicated the original codex as he has in other instances.
+Although García Bustos has not duplicated the original codex as he has in other images on the mural, instead he has given us an imaginative interpretation.